Nergoto/GameWarden-Vest/README.md

 # Secret-Service-Vest
-This is a retextured vest from hankos vests retextured to be a secret service vest.
+This is a retextured vest from hankos vests retextured to be a Game Warden vest.

 Credits: Hankos Vests, Nergoto @ StaticDevelopment